-- 1. A Health Impact Assessment Checklist, as set out on pages 140-151 in Appendix 5, will be required for applications for; - a) residential development of 50 dwellings or more; - b) non-residential developments of 5,000 square metres or more; and - c) other developments which are likely to have a significant impact on health and well-being. - Hot food takeaways of any size within 400m of any part of the grounds of a school will be assessed against the hot food takeaway question within this checklist expected to show how they comply with an appropriate healthy eating scheme, unless such takeaways are within the defined boundary of a Town or District Centre.
+- 1. A Health Impact Assessment Checklist, as set out in Appendix 5, will be required for applications for; - a) residential development of 50 dwellings or more; - b) non-residential developments of 5,000 square metres or more; and - c) other developments which are likely to have a significant impact on health and well-being. - 2.
+Hot food takeaways of any size within 400m of any part of the grounds of a school will be expected to show how they comply with an appropriate healthy eating scheme, unless such takeaways are within the defined boundary of a Town or District Centre.